 Soups are a staple in my menu plan.
 It might sound boring, but it is not if you eat by the season.
 Soup day is my favorite because none of my four kids complains at the dinner table.
 Instead, they all sip it joyfully, especially if accompanied by a quiche.
 The following soup is a spring favorite, where you get to use fennel and potatoes.
 It is rich and creamy with the herbal aroma of the fennel.

 This soup is easy and quick to make.
 Most of the ingredients are available in your fridge.
 In my case, making it with homegrown fennel and potatoes is a plus.
 These are two easy vegetables to have in the home potager.
 Here is the list of what you need.

-- 1 pound starchy potato, like Yukon gold.
+- One pound of starchy potato, like Yukon gold.

-- 1 fennel bulb with some sprig of the foliage.
+- One fennel bulb with some sprigs of the foliage.

 - 1/2 teaspoon black pepper

 - 1 liter of homemade chicken stock (recommended)